Education (EDUC)

 Prerequisite: EDUC 5437.

 This course explores the continuation of literacy development and learning, with emphasis on content-area literacy development in the later elementary grades.
 Guided by current research and practice in literacy, pedagogy, human development, and multicultural education, candidates learn to assess and develop children's literacy strategies and skills, organize and facilitate group and individual learning in reading and writing, and design and carry out content-based curriculum to support continued literacy development and social responsibility.
 The course addressed the integration of visual and performing arts and appropriate use of electronic technology, includes collaborative work with cooperating teachers, and requires at least two hours per week of fieldwork in priority school districts.
-Previously ED 0431.

 EDUC 5437 Developing Literacy in the Elementary School: Primary Grades 3 Credits

 This course explores developmental literacy, with an emphasis on primary grades.
 Guided by current research and practice in literacy, pedagogy, human development, and multicultural education, candidates assess and develop children's literacy strategies and skills; organize and implement group and individual instruction in reading and writing; develop a technologically current, literate classroom environment; and design curriculum to support literacy development and social responsibility.
 Course requirements include: collaborative work with peers and cooperating teachers, an extensive case study, and at least two hours per week of fieldwork in a priority school district.
-Previously ED 0437.

 EDUC 5441 Teaching and Learning within Multicultural Contexts of Education 3 Credits

 This course explores and addresses the multifaceted aspects of multicultural education with the aim of engaging in a teaching-learning process where participants explore their commitment to the well-being and learning of all students; develop a deep understanding of the needs of all students; develop strategies to promote caring, justice, and equity in teaching; learn to respect linguistic, racial, ethnic, gender, and cultural diversity; investigate how students construct knowledge; demonstrate an understanding of the relationship between students' daily life experiences and education; and critique systematic processes of discrimination that marginalize and silence various groups of students.
 Crosslisted with TSLA 5441.
-Previously ED 0441.

 EDUC 5442 Educational Psychology 3 Credits

 Designed to provide an understanding of the psychology of teaching and learning, this course emphasizes child and adolescent development, motivation techniques, teaching and learning theories, strategies for working with culturally diverse student populations, student performance monitoring and assessment, and current issues in educational psychology.
 Especially appropriate for those new to the profession, this course helps participants develop insights into student behavior.
 Course requirements include field experience in a culturally diverse school setting approved by the instructor for a minimum of 20 hours.
 Marriage and Family Therapy candidates require Dean's approval.
-Undergraduate equivalent: EDUC 3241.
-Previously ED 0442.

 EDUC 5447 Learning Mathematics in the Elementary Classroom 3 Credits

 In accordance with the professional standards for teaching mathematics, this course emphasizes the important decisions a teacher makes in teaching: setting goals, selecting or creating a variety of appropriate mathematical tasks, supporting classroom discourse; integrating mathematics across the curriculum; assessing student learning; and creating a supportive classroom environment.
 During this course, candidates explore the relevance of theory in the classroom.
 In addition, candidates investigate the development of specific concepts such as computation and geometry in elementary age children.
 Candidates engage in adult-level mathematics activities designed to increase an understanding of mathematics, examine the latest research on how children learn mathematics, and explore strategies for dealing with diverse learners.
 Additionally, as socially responsible educators, candidates examine how mathematical practices and teaching methods are influenced by underlying theoretical principles linked to history and the position of the classroom teacher.
 Course requirements include on-site fieldwork in an elementary school for a minimum of two hours per week during the semester.
-Previously ED 0447.

 EDUC 5455 The Literate Learner: Developmental Reading in Middle and Secondary Schools, Grades 5-12 3 Credits

 In this course, designed for new and experienced middle and high school educators, candidates explore and use cutting edge theory and best practices in literacy research to support powerful student learning across curricular area, with an emphasis on reading comprehension at the secondary level.
 Candidates learn a repertoire of research-based strategies and tools to help diverse learners make meaning from a variety of texts in their subject area, including non-print and media texts.
 Areas explored include questioning techniques, concept development, study strategies, and assessment.
 Candidates will infuse critical and strategic instructional strategies for teaching reading and communication into content area curriculum.
 Candidates not currently teaching will be expected to work with a teacher in a high needs school for 25 hours in order to complete the requirements for the course.
-Previously ED 0455.

 EDUC 5462 Science Methods 3 Credits

 This course includes a comprehensive study of the principles, methods, and materials necessary for teaching science at the secondary level.
 Candidates explore effective elements of instruction as they relate to practical applications in the classroom.
 The course addresses teaching science through course readings, lesson and unit plan design, and videotaped mini-teaching sessions.
 This course includes a required field service component consisting of 20 hours of teaching with a practicing science teacher.
 Enrollment by permission only.
 Requires submission of a resume, a one-page philosophy of education writing sample, a data form, and permission of the coordinator of Science Education.
-Previously ED 0462.

 EDUC 5463 World Language Methods 3 Credits

 This course includes a comprehensive study of the principles, methods, and materials necessary for teaching world language at the secondary level.
 Candidates explore effective elements of instruction as they relate to practical applications in the classroom.
 The course addresses teaching world language through course readings, lesson and unit plan design, and mini-teaching sessions.
 This course includes a required field service component consisting of 10 hours of teaching with a practicing language teacher.
 Enrollment by permission only.
 Requires submission of a resume, a one-page philosophy of education writing sample, a data form, and permission of the coordinator of World Language Education.
-Previously ED 0463.

 EDUC 5464 Mathematics Methods 3 Credits

 This course includes a comprehensive study of the principles, methods, and materials necessary for teaching mathematics at the secondary level.
 Candidates explore effective elements of instruction as they relate to practical applications in the classroom.
 The course addresses teaching mathematics through course readings, lesson and unit plan design, and videotaped mini-teaching sessions.
 This course includes a required field service component consisting of 10 hours of teaching with a practicing mathematics teacher.
 Enrollment by permission only.
 Requires submission of a resume, a one-page philosophy of education writing sample, a data form, and permission of the coordinator of Mathematics Education.
-Previously ED 0464.

 EDUC 5466 English Methods 3 Credits

 Candidates explore the organizational pattern in which English can best be taught and analyze the effectiveness of various methodology in bringing about changes in the language usage of young people.
 The course considers such factors as appropriate curriculum materials, methods of organization, approaches to literature study, and procedures most cogent in the fields of grammar, composition, oral communication, and dialogue.
 The course addresses teaching English through course readings, lesson and unit plan design, and videotaped mini-teaching sessions.
 This course requires a field service component consisting of 10 hours of teaching with a practicing English teacher.
 Enrollment by permission only.
 Requires submission of a resume, a one-page philosophy of education writing sample, a data form, and permission of the coordinator of English Education.
-Previously ED 0466.

 EDUC 5468 Social Studies/History Methods 3 Credits

 This course combines theory, research and practice through a comprehensive application of the principles, methods, and materials necessary for teaching social studies/history at the secondary level.
 Candidates explore effective elements of instruction as they relate to practical applications in the classroom.
 The course addresses teaching social studies/history through course readings and resources, lesson and unit plan design, and videotaped mini-teaching sessions.
 This course includes a required field service component consisting of 10 hours of teaching with a practicing social studies/history teacher.
 Enrollment by permission only.
 Requires submission of a resume, a one-page philosophy of education writing sample, a data form, and permission of the coordinator of Social Studies/History Education.
-Previously ED 0468.

 EDUC 5497 Teaching Science in the Elementary Classroom 3 Credits

 This course includes a comprehensive study of the principles, methods, and materials necessary for teaching science at the elementary level.
 Candidates explore effective elements of instruction as they relate to practical applications in the classroom.
 The course addresses teaching science through readings, active participation in class activities, lesson/unit plan design and micro-teaching, class discussions, and individual reflections.
 Guided by current research and practice in science education, candidates in this course design science curricula for the elementary grades that develop content knowledge, science inquiry skills, critical thinking, problem solving, social responsibility, and technological competence.
 This course includes a required 10-hour field component.
-Previously ED 0497.

 EDUC 5581 Directed Observation and Supervised Student Teaching: Secondary Education 6 Credits

 This course offers a semester-long experience in a local school for qualified candidates in secondary teaching.
 Participants engage in observation and teaching five days each week.
 Emphasized concepts include classroom management dynamics, teaching techniques, lesson plan organization, and faculty duties.
 Candidates receive assistance from their university supervisors and the cooperating teacher(s), who must observe and evaluate each student.
 Candidates must register with the director of student teaching placement at the beginning of the previous semester.
-Previously ED 0581.

 EDUC 5589 Supervised Student Teaching/DSAP with Seminar: English 3 Credits

 Candidates take this weekly seminar concurrently with student teaching or during the first semester of full-time teaching as a DSAP teacher.
 The seminar supports English teacher candidates to enact best practices in English education, helping them to select and review curricula, develop lessons and assessments for diverse learners, and work with struggling or difficult students.
 Weekly discussions draw on the teaching issues and problems faced by the English teacher candidates.
 The seminar also addresses more general school issues, such as the culture and organization schools, mandated Connecticut group-wide testing, classroom management, conflict resolution, communication with parents and caregivers, sensitivity to multicultural issues, and issues of inclusion.
 The job application process, including resume writing, interviewing skills, and developing a professional portfolio and teaching portfolio, are also addressed.
 Candidates receive information on the certification process.
-Previously ED 0589.

 EDUC 5591 Supervised Student Teaching/DSAP with Seminar: Mathematics 3 Credits

 Candidates take this weekly seminar concurrently with student teaching or during the first semester of full-time teaching as a DSAP teacher.
 The seminar supports mathematics teacher candidates to enact best practices in mathematics education, helping them to select and review curricula, develop lessons and assessments for diverse learners, and work with struggling or difficult students.
 Weekly discussions draw on the teaching issues and problems faced by the mathematics teacher candidates.
 The seminar also addresses more general school issues, such as the culture and organization schools, mandated Connecticut group-wide testing, classroom management, conflict resolution, communication with parents and caregivers, sensitivity to multicultural issues, and issues of inclusion.
 The job application process, including resume writing, interviewing skills, and developing a professional portfolio and teaching portfolio, are also addressed.
 Candidates receive information on the certification process.
-Previously ED 0591.

-EDUC 5592 Supervised Student Teaching/DSAP with Seminar Science 3 Credits
+EDUC 5592 Supervised Student Teaching/DSAP with Seminar: Science 3 Credits

 Candidates take this weekly seminar concurrently with student teaching or during the first semester of full-time teaching as a DSAP teacher.
 The seminar supports science teacher candidates to enact best practices in science education, helping them to select and review curricula, develop lessons and assessments for diverse learners, and work with struggling or difficult students.
 Weekly discussions draw on the teaching issues and problems faced by the science teacher candidates.
 The seminar also addresses more general school issues, such as the culture and organization schools, mandated Connecticut group-wide testing, classroom management, conflict resolution, communication with parents and caregivers, sensitivity to multicultural issues, and issues of inclusion.
 The job application process, including resume writing, interviewing skills, and developing a professional portfolio and teaching portfolio are also addressed.
 Candidates receive information on the certification process.
-Previously ED 0592.

 EDUC 5593 Supervised Student Teaching/DSAP with Seminar: World Languages 3 Credits

 Candidates take this weekly seminar concurrently with student teaching or during the first semester of full-time teaching as a DSAP teacher.
 The seminar supports world language teacher candidates to enact best practices in world language education, helping them to select and review curricula, develop lessons and assessments for diverse learners, and work with struggling or difficult students.
 Weekly discussions draw on the teaching issues and problems faced by the world language teacher candidates.
 The seminar also addresses more general school issues, such as the culture and organization schools, mandated Connecticut group-wide testing, classroom management, conflict resolution, communication with parents and caregivers, sensitivity to multicultural issues, and issues of inclusion.
 The job application process, including resume writing, interviewing skills, and developing a professional portfolio and teaching portfolio, are also addressed.
 Candidates receive information on the certification process.
-Previously ED 0593.

 EDUC 5594 Supervised Student Teaching/DSAP with Seminar: Social Studies/History 3 Credits

 Candidates take this weekly seminar concurrently with student teaching or during the first semester of full-time teaching as a DSAP teacher.
 The seminar supports social studies/history teacher candidates to enact best practices in social studies/history education, helping them to select and review curricula, develop lessons and assessments for diverse learners, and work with struggling or difficult students.
 Weekly discussions draw on the teaching issues and problems faced by the social studies/history teacher candidates.
 The seminar also addresses more general school issues, such as the culture and organization schools, mandated Connecticut group-wide testing, classroom management, conflict resolution, communication with parents and caregivers, sensitivity to multicultural issues, and issues of inclusion.
 The job application process, including resume writing, interviewing skills, and developing a professional portfolio and teaching portfolio, are also addressed.
 Candidates receive information on the certification process.
-Previously ED 0594.

 EDUC 5900 Special Topics (Shell) 1-3 Credits

 This course provides faculty and candidates the opportunity to explore advanced and/or timely topics in education.
 Guided by the foundational premises of the GSEAP conceptual framework, candidates develop knowledge and culturally sensitive professional capacity with regard to the specified topic through readings, class discussion, and authentic activity, including advocacy.
 Topics may vary each semester and are determined by the Educational Studies and Teacher Preparation Department as a reflection of pertinent and timely themes that are not otherwise covered in depth in existing courses.
 Upon faculty advisement, candidates may take two special topics courses during their matriculation.
-Previously ED 0403.

 EDUC 5981 K-12 Teaching Internship Seminar for Initial Certification Candidates 1 Credit